-The following requirements shall be considered minimum when developing staff assignments:
+The following requirements shall be considered when developing staff assignments:

-- The student-teacher ratio shall not exceed twenty-five to one.
-An assignment of five periods daily shall constitute one fulltime instructional person.
+1. The student-teacher ratio shall not exceed 25 to one.
+An assignment of five periods daily shall constitute one full-time instructional person.
 Part-time teachers shall be equated as part of a five-period teaching assignment.
-School divisions planning to utilize auxillary instructional personnel, e.g., paraprofessionals, aides, etc., may request approval from the Director of Secondary Education, State Department of Education, to adjust the student-teacher ratio.
-A maximum of 10 per cent of the instructional staff may be considered for adjustment of the student-teacher ratio provided their responsibilities as instructional aides are delineated and approved by the division superintendent.
+School divisions planning to utilize auxiliary instructional personnel, e.g., paraprofessionals, aides, etc., may request approval from the director of Secondary Education, Department of Education, to adjust the student-teacher ratio.
+A maximum of 10 percent of the instructional staff may be considered for adjustment of the student-teacher ratio provided their responsibilities as instructional aides are delineated and approved by the division superintendent.
 For purposes of computing the student-teacher ratio, two instructional aides may be counted as one professional instructional staff member.
-Administrative personnel, guidance counselors, and librarians may not be counted in determining the student-teacher ratio. - No classroom teacher, with the exceptions noted, shall teach more than 750 student periods per week.
-Schools utilizing large group instruction shall not schedule classroom teachers, with the exception of music teachers, for more than an average of 750 student periods per week over the span of one school year.
-Classes devoted to musical performing organizations with enrollments above the range, 55-60, require out-of-class time far in excess of that necessary to teach a normal class.
-It should be remembered that the teacher has to provide management, planning, curriculum development (content and all materials since he has no basic text), humanizing and individualizing of strategies, as well as arranging out-of-school rehearsals and staging performances for not 30 but 55-plus individuals.
-Performance organizations of this, or larger, size are desirable and even necessary, properly, to study and perform the more difficult and complex types of music literature.
-Reduction in size, therefore, is not recommended.
-It is recommended that teachers who have such work loads be considered for additional planning time.
-Physical education teachers may not teach more than 1,000 student-periods per week. - \3.
-No teacher shall teach more than twenty-five regular class periods per week, except teachers of day trades courses.
-Day trades are identified as multiple-period courses. - 4.
-One period each day, unencumbered by supervisory or teaching duties, should be provided for every full-time instructional person for instructional planning.
+Administrative personnel, guidance counselors, and librarians may not be counted in determining the student-teacher ratio.

+- \2.
+No classroom teacher shall teach more than 750 student periods per week except for the following areas of instruction: health and physical education teachers may teach 900 student periods per week.
+Schools utilizing large group instruction shall not schedule classroom teachers, with the exception of music and health and physical education teachers, for more than an average of 750 student periods per week over the span of one school year. - \\3.
+No teacher shall teach more than 25 regular class periods per week, except teachers of day trades courses.
+Day trades are identified as multiple-period courses. - One class period each day, unencumbered by supervisory or teaching duties, should be provided for every full-time instructional person for instructional planning. - The student-teacher ratio for special education instructional personnel shall not exceed the maximum established by the Board of Education.